wevm/viem/site/docs/actions/public/verifyTypedData.md

 Verify that typed data was signed by the provided address.

-::: warning ⚠️ WARNING
+::: info 💡 Why should I use this over the [`verifyTypedData`](../../utilities/verifyTypedData.md) util?
-This utility can only verify typed data that was signed by an Externally Owned Account (EOA).
+This Action supports verifying typed data that was signed by either a Smart Contract Account or Externally Owned Account (via [ERC-6492](https://eips.ethereum.org/EIPS/eip-6492)).
+The [`verifyTypedData`](../../utilities/verifyTypedData.md) util only supports Externally Owned Accounts.
+This is getting increasingly important as more wallets implement [Account Abstraction](https://eips.ethereum.org/EIPS/eip-4337).
-To verify messages from Contract Accounts (& EOA), use the [`publicClient.verifyMessage` Action](../actions/public/verifyMessage.md) instead.
 :::

 ## Usage